-While running a one-person HR team certainly has its challenges – from having to juggle multiple tasks at once to ensuring compliance with various rules and regulations – it also has its advantages as well.
-For one thing, as a one-man (or woman) show, you do not need to worry about adhering to traditional HR departmental structure and can create your own system that works for you.
-There is also less red tape to cut through when trying to implement new policies or try new software.
+While running a one-person HR team certainly has its challenges – from having to juggle multiple tasks at once to ensuring compliance with various rules and regulations – it also has its advantages.
+For one thing, as a one-man (or one-woman) show, you don't need to worry about adhering to traditional HR departmental structure and can create your own system that works for you.
+There is also less red tape to cut through when trying to implement new policies or trying out new software.
 But even the most independent-minded and organized HR pros need help every once in a while.
 Below are some tips to help you thrive as an HR team of one.

 Create a plan.
 They say failing to plan is planning to fail, so start by creating a plan with what you want to accomplish and when.
 Make a calendar to keep tabs on important dates such as EEO1 filing, benefit enrollment periods, form I-9 expiration dates and other important deadlines.
 Then make a list of short- and long-term goals.
 Once you know what you want to accomplish, you can create a list of steps needed to reach these goals.
 Maintaining a list of goals, due dates and steps to accomplish these goals will help your HR team of one stay on track – even when unexpected issues arise (and they always do).